Beerus-go/Beerus-document/EN/beerusdb/index.md

 // The target struct to be transformed into res := ResultStruct{}

-// The first argument is the data to be transformed, the second argument is a pointer to the target struct, and the third argument is the target struct itself dbutil.MapToStruct(row, &res, res)
+// The first argument is the data to be transformed, the second argument is a pointer to the target struct dbutil.MapToStruct(row, &res)
 ```

 After the above transformation, the data will be available in res